andrescg2sj/Learning-Visualization/README.md

 This webpage shows another intuitive example of creating colored maps.

-You need to install Pandas first:
+You need to install Pandas to use it:

 ```
 $ python -m pip install pandas